 Discounts, exclusive deals, and price comparisons are great ways to entice these shoppers.

-They’re not necessarily loyal customers because they are guided by the best deals.
+They’re not necessarily loyal customers because the best deals guide them.
 One way to counter that is by offering loyalty programs, free gifts, bundled deals, or free shipping.
 You should also explore dynamic pricing.

 For “window” shoppers, using your website is partly about entertainment.
 They’ll spend a long time on your site, often adding products to their carts, but rarely pull the trigger.